oduis/UEVRDeluxe-docs/index.md

 New to UEVR?
 Read [this step by step beginners tutorial](UEVRTutorial.md)

-## Integration with Steam, EPIC, and GOG,
+## Integration with Steam, EPIC, XBox Gaming and GOG
 Guides you through the process, filters installed games that may be using Unreal Engine, and provides warnings for common issues that beginners face.
 One click update to latest UEVR nightly backend version.